Logflare/logflare/README.md

 We are leaving this repo public as an example of a larger Elixir project.
 We hope to have an open source edition of Logflare at some point in the future.

-## Closed Source Usage

-Logflare is using a SQL parser from sqlparser.com.
-To set this up on your dev machine:

 ## Developer

 ### Env Setup